Gael-Lopes-Da-Silva/MyVscodeConfig/README.md

 ---

-<p align="center">⌨️ I use vim keybindings with the amVim extension.
+<p align="center">⚙️ I use vim keybindings with the amVim extension.
 I have used the <a href="https://marketplace.visualstudio.com/items?itemName=vscodevim.vim">Vim</a> vscode extension by the past, but the performences issues made me changes for amVim.</p>

 <p align="center">📖 I generaly use <kbd>F5</kbd> to run code with Code Runner, but I also use <kbd>F6</kbd> tu run nim code.</p>

+<p align="center">⌨️ I use a bunch of shortcuts to improve my fluidity.
+You can find them below.</p>

 ---